Advocacy Updates for ASAP Members

 USCIS is processing most initial work permits in 30 days, but delays continue to grow.

-This month, ASAP obtained updated processing times information (Rosario (Apr 2025)) from U.S. Citizenship and Immigration Services (USCIS) about processing times for initial work permits for asylum seekers.
+This month, ASAP obtained updated information from U.S. Citizenship and Immigration Services (USCIS) about processing times for initial work permits for asylum seekers.

-73.8% of asylum seekers received a decision about their inreitial work permit within the correct 30-day period in April.
+• 73.8% of asylum seekers received a decision about their initial work permit within the correct 30-day period in April.
 This is much worse than March, when 86.4% of initial work permit applications were processed within 30 days.

 If you have been waiting more than 30 days for your initial work permit, there are steps you can take that may help.